Common Names: Hydrangea

 Description: Large rounded clusters of florets with star-like petals.

-Color: White, pinks and blues
+Color: White, green, pinks and blues

 Botanical facts: The name is from the Greek words hydro (water) and aggos (jar) referring to the fruits which are shaped like cups.
+Hydrangeas are very toxic.

 Design notes: A wonderful mass flower with beautiful coloration and textural interest in large arrangements.
 Hydrangeas are very popular in wedding design.